WebOrigami/docs/content/builtins/origami/sftp.md

 ## Test your connection

-After creating an SFTP connection file like `host.ori`, you can test it by using [`Tree.keys`](/builtins/tree/keys.html) to list out the top level files and subfolders:
+After creating a file like `host.ori` to represent your SFTP host server, you can test it by using [`Tree.keys`](/builtins/tree/keys.html) to list out the top level files and subfolders:

 ```console
 $ ori keys host.ori